 Responding to Requests About Users' Personal Data

-The following table provides examples of the types of requests you can respond to.
+The following table provides examples of the types of requests administrators can respond to.

-While we provide capabilities for responding to these types of request, and thereby accessing, personal data, it is your responsibility to ensure that personal and sensitive data are located and classified appropriately.
+While we provide capabilities for responding to these types of request, and thereby accessing, personal data, it's your responsibility to ensure that personal and sensitive data are located and classified appropriately.

 |Request Type||Description and Suggested Response|

-Note: When you export data you specify a minimum sensitivity level.
+Note: When you export data, you specify a minimum sensitivity level.
 The export will include the minimum and all sensitivity levels above it.
-For example, if you choose to export data that is classified as Personal, the export will also include data that is classified as Sensitive.
+For example, if you export data that is classified as Personal, the export also includes data classified as Sensitive.

 When exporting data related to a data subject, the Data Privacy Utility looks for direct relationships between the data subject and data related to the data subject.
 Indirect relationships between data related to the data subject and other data are not exported automatically by the Data Privacy Utility.
 For example, the Contact table has directly related Contact Profile Answers data, and the Contact Profile Answers table is further related to Profile Questions data.
 If you want to export Profile Questions as well, you must add this table manually as a row with the appropriate filters in the configuration package that the Data Privacy Utility creates.

-Note: If you have specified a date in the Allow Document Deletion Before field on the Sales & Receivables Setup or Purchases & Payables Setup pages, you might need to change the date so that you can delete posted sales and purchase documents that you have printed and that have posting dates on or before that date.
+Note: If you've specified a date in the Allow Document Deletion Before field on the Sales & Receivables Setup or Purchases & Payables Setup pages, you might need to change the date so that you can delete posted sales and purchase documents that have posting dates on or before that date.

 A data subject can request that you temporarily stop processing their personal data.
 To honor such requests, you can mark their record as blocked due to privacy to stop processing their data.
 When a record is marked as blocked, you cannot create new transactions that use that record.
 For example, you cannot create a new invoice for a customer when either the customer or the salesperson is blocked.
 To mark a data subject as blocked, open the card for the data subject, for example the Customer, Vendor, or Contact cards, and choose the Privacy Blocked check box.
 You may need to choose Show More to display the field.

-Certain types of personal data is part of your Microsoft 365 account and requires administrative access to export, if you receive a data subject request from a user regarding this type of personal data under the General Data Protection Regulation (GDPR).
+Certain types of personal data are part of a Microsoft 365 account, and only administrators can export the data.
 The process for handling data subject requests is different depending on the type of Business Central tenant.

-If you have a paid subscription for Business Central, you must contact your organization's tenant administrator to make a data subject request.
-The administrator has the administrative rights and tools to fulfil your request.
+If you have a paid subscription for Business Central, users must contact their organization's tenant administrator to make a data subject request.
+Administrators have the administrative rights and tools to fulfill data subject requests.

-If you signed up for Business Central from the Trials page, and you have not moved out of this trial experience through a paid subscription by your organization’s tenant administrator, then you can fulfil your own data subject request in the Work and School Privacy page in the Azure Portal.
-Here, you can export and download your personal data.
+If you signed up for Business Central from the Trials page, and you're still using the trial version, users can download and export their own data in the Work and School Privacy page in the Azure portal.

 On the Work and School Privacy page, you can also close your account.
-However, we recommend that you make sure that you have exported and deleted all data first, since deleting your account means that you lose access to Business Central.
+However, we recommend that you export and delete all data first.
+Deleting your account means that you lose access to Business Central.

 You can still mark people as blocked due to privacy and export, edit, or delete transactions as explained elsewhere in this article.

-If you have a situation where you have to export data that is not classified in a way so that it gets automatically exported, such as data from the Profile Answers table, you must do the following:
+If you must export data that isn't classified in a way so that it's automatically exported, such as data from the Profile Answers table, you must take the following actions:

-- Add this table and relationship manually to the Rapid Start package and export it directly from the Rapid Start package – that’s why we generate a Rapid Start package for you, so that you can tweak it in situations such as this.
+- Add the table and relationship manually to the Rapid Start package and export it directly from the Rapid Start package.
+We generate a Rapid Start package for you, so that you can tweak it in such situations.